tgoldenphoenix/my-markdown-notes/docs/language-md/english-grammar.md

 The **past subjunctive** (giả định quá khứ) is a verb form, most notably using `were` instead of `was`, to express hypothetical, unreal, or contrary-to-fact situations in the present, future, or past.
 It is most commonly triggered by expressions like "if," "wish," and "as if" to describe wishes, unreal conditions, and situations that are not actually true.
 For example, in the sentence "I wish I were taller," the use of "were" signals that the speaker is not actually taller but wishes they were.
 **Indicative** là câu chỉ định (facts).

-## Conjunctions

-There are three main types of conjunctions:

-1. **Coordinating conjunctions**, often represented by the acronym FANBOYS (`for, and, nor, but, or, yet, so`), connect words, phrases, or independent clauses of **equal grammatical** importance in a sentence.
-2. **Subordinating conjunctions**, including `although, because, that, while, after, if, when, whether`, connect a **dependent clause** to the independent clause of a sentence, indicating a specific logical relationship between the two.
-3. **Correlative Conjunctions**: These conjunctions work **in pairs** to connect grammatically equivalent parts of a sentence.
-Example: `Either/or, neither/nor, both/and`.

-You can have either pasta or rice.

-**Sentences with two clauses**: When you have two clauses in an English sentence, you must connect the two clauses correctly.
-One way to connect two clauses is to use `and, but, or, so or yet` (**coordinate connectors**) between the clauses.
-Có dùng commma.

-`and yet but or so for nor`

 ## Sentences with Reduced Clauses